Sandy Spring Friends School

 From Friday with Friends to Coffee and Conversations and Donuts with Dr. Sean (we love alliteration!), SSFS community members have had many opportunities to meet and get to know each other and new Head of School Dr. Sean Hamer.
 Families new to SSFS this year are invited to a New Family Gathering on Thu., Sep.
 25, and all parents/guardians are encouraged to attend the "State of the School" Head of School Forum and Parent Association Meeting on Thu., Oct.
 16. A recording of this meeting will be shared with our broader community after the event.

-SSFS Beginning of Year All-School Assembly 2025
+All-School Beginning of Year Assembly 2025

 The 2025-2026 beginning of year all-school assembly was "Simply the Best"!
 Students and staff gathered in the PAC for an introduction by Torch Clerk Quinlan G-P '26, student announcements about the International Day of Peace and National Latinx/Hispanic Month, singing by the Middle School Vocal Music class and the 4th Grade, remarks by Head of School Dr. Sean Hamer, a beginning-of-year slideshow, and finally: a VERY special performance by the 5th grade and the incomparable Brenda Benjamin (LS music teacher), who channeled Tina Turner in an amazing version of "Simply the Best" called "SSFS."
 Photos available online, and the full assembly recording is below; go to time marker 36:12 to see Brenda's not-to-be-missed performance!